willhk10/Pi-in-the-Sky/README.md

     * Cons - Maximum PSI limits potential height, mildly dangerous due to high pressure

 ## Final Design Plan
 We decided to make a Bottle Rocket due to the inexpensive, easy construction, and the flexibility of the design.
 The maximum PSI will not limit the height drastically, and the path of the flight could be controlled by varying the pressure and angle at lauch.
+Additionally, we will use a barometric pressure sensor to determine the altitude and release a parachute when the rocket is at its apex.

 <img src="Media/1-10-22rocket.jpg" width="300px" height="400" />